entropyxyz/entropy-docs/docs/basics/quickstart.md

     ?
 Would you like to import a key? n
     ```

-1. Enter a name for your account.
+1. Enter the name of your new account.
 1. Type `y` and press `ENTER` when asked _Would you like to password protect this key?_:

     ```plaintext